-When respondents of the BMO survey were asked to imagine they had received a sudden windfall and to think again about their top financial goals and priorities, the results were quite different.
+However, when respondents were then asked to imagine they had received a sudden windfall and to think again about their top financial goals and priorities, the results were quite different.
 Only two in five respondents (38%) felt their goals or priorities would remain the same.
 Overall, the two most frequently cited goals (both at 64%) were to share their wealth (with family, friends or charitable causes) and paying off their debts.
 Nearly half (47%) of those surveyed would look to invest their new wealth in the stock market, a business or property.